Drinn377/hello-world/README.md

 # hello-world
-The first project I'm making in GitHub.
+This is the first project I am making in GitHub.
+Let's see how it goes.